 In Oklahoma, disasters are known to strike at any time.
-As a licensed lodging establishment that provides food and water to the general public it’s important to plan and prepare ahead of time to ensure service to the public during times of emergency is safe.
+As a licensed establishment that sells food to the general public it’s important to plan and prepare ahead of time to ensure food sold during times of emergency are safe.
+Lodging establishments should also be aware of emergency food practices.
 This not only protects public health but also the establishment.

 The Department of Environmental Quality (DEQ) is the regulatory authority over the public water supply.
 They work with Public Water Authorities (PWA) across the state to ensure water is safe to drink and potable.
 In the event the DEQ or PWA issues a Mandatory Boil Order or Precautionary Boil Advisory, the DEQ has determined the water is not safe to drink.

 Legally, the PWA must notify each customer using their public water system.
 This may be by phone, fliers, postings or media.